jennifer-magpantay/order-food-app/README.md

 # order-food-app

-An order food app where user could check a menu by category, add items to a cart, check what have been ordered with a list, amount and subtotal of the order.
+An order food app where user could check a menu by category, add items to a cart, check what have been ordered within a list which includes the itam description, amount and subtotal of the order.

 ## Technologies